 Authentic Art Deco wares dating to the 1920s and ‘30s are highly valued in today's collectibles marketplace, and stylish decorators love them, too.
-Unfortunately, that is one of the reasons the terms “Art Deco” and “Deco” are so widely used – even when that’s not an appropriate descriptor.
+Unfortunately, that is one of the reasons the terms “Art Deco” and “Deco” are so widely used, even when that’s not an appropriate descriptor.
 If you're in the market for Art Deco collectibles and wares you'll need a good understanding of what Art Deco is—and what it isn't.

 Other motifs reflecting exotic cultures were incorporated into some Deco styles such as Greco-Roman, Egyptian and Asian, along with Jazz-age symbolism.
 Exhibited in items from clocks to jewelry, images like the familiar flapper walking a sleekly-lined dog come into play here, as well as those indicating speed like airplanes or trains.

-Or, you might note shapes similar to those found in architecture of this era carrying over to furnishings (like those illustrated in the magnificent photo above showing a complete room).
+In some cases, the architecture of this era carried over to furnishings (like those illustrated in the magnificent photo above showing a complete room).
 The Chrysler Building and Rockefeller Center, both classic New York City skyscrapers, are examples of Art Deco style.
 Even the straight lines of drop waist dresses popular during the 1920s are typically angular and exhibit Deco style.

 Jewelry is one area where Art Deco styles are perennially popular, but revivals reach into all areas of decorative arts.
 To distinguish old from new, look at the materials used and the construction of the item.
 Some modern materials and components were not yet available in the 1920s and '30s.
 Craftsmanship can also be a clue, so looking at manufacturing details will also help to distinguish true Deco from Deco Revival pieces.

 The term Art Deco wasn’t actually coined until the 1960s, so the term Style Moderne was used in the years leading up to the 1920s.
 There is a great deal of similarity between these two styles, and some sources state that they are identical.
 In some cases, Art Moderne pieces, sometimes called American Moderne, are bigger and bolder than Deco pieces; many are teardrop or torpedo-shaped.